Tylastin/CarND-PID-Control-Project/README.md

 * If the value of Kp was too high relative to the speed then the car would be able to stay on the track but the steering angle would reach values that were too high to be safe and comfortable.
 * If the vaule of Kp was too low relative to the speed then sharp turns were not feasible because CTE correction was not fast enough.

-##### Conclusion
+#### Conclusion
 The current paramter values are optimized for traversing the simulator track at a fixed speed (just under 30mph).
-The "final pid.mov" file in the project folder shows the PID's performance under the given conditions.
+The "final pid.mp4" file in the project folder shows the PID's performance under these conditions.

 If the speed or the track were changed then the paramters would likely have to be re-tuned.
 The experimental parameter contraints outlined would be relevant under the new conditions, so they could be used to effectively re-tune the parameters.

 To make the control more robust, instead of using a fixed throttle, another PID could be added to control throttle, which would make the driving more versatile and human-like.